 We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

 Your response will help us improve the site and the experience we offer to visitors.

-I am a consultant in trauma and orthopaedic surgery with a specialist interest in knee disorders.
-My practice encompasses the entire spectrum of knee problems, ranging from arthroscopic (keyhole) ligament reconstruction following sporting injuries, to complex knee arthroplasty (replacement) for degenerative diseases.
+Mr Abhijit Dey is a consultant in trauma and orthopaedic surgery, with a specialist interest in complex hip and knee disorders in children and adults.
+His practice encompasses the entire spectrum of lower limb problems, ranging from sports injuries requiring arthroscopic (‘keyhole’) reconstruction, to hip and knee arthroplasty (replacement) for degenerative diseases.